Best Diet for Mud Turtle

 Mud Turtle Nutritional Profile

 The Mud Turtle has specific dietary requirements shaped by its Small (3-5 in) build and hardy temperament.
 With a typical lifespan of 30-50 years, long-term nutritional planning is essential to maximize quality of life.
 Mud Turtle's compact build means calorie needs are lower in absolute terms but higher per pound of body weight than larger reptiles.
 Choose nutrient-dense formulas designed for small reptiles.
 A diet rich in animal-based proteins should make up 25-35% of total calories for this species, with fat content adjusted for activity level.
-Omega-3 and omega-6 fatty acids are particularly beneficial for Mud Turtle to maintain coat health and joint function.
+Omega-3 and omega-6 fatty acids are particularly beneficial for Mud Turtle to maintain skin and scale condition and joint function.

 Life-Stage Feeding Guide for Mud Turtle